 When employing the weights, non-biased estimation of true population parameters is possible.
 However, because the weights (and underlying census data) are differentiated based on Han and minority status and not further refined by specific minority group, comparisons between individual minority groups should be interpreted with care.
 Additionally, several of the variables have specific definitions that are important to keep in mind when interpreting the results.
 The sample includes both urban residents and rural to urban migrants (rural hukou holders).
 Outsider minorities were defined as minorities that maintain significantly different patterns of cultural practice from the Han, which include Tibetans and Turkic minority groups.
 Percent has professional job is coded based on whether the respondent indicated they had a typical white-collar job.
 Percent has government job is determined by whether the respondent works for a state-run or collective-run work unit or whether they work under some other ownership structure.

-Given these adjustments, the summaries of the data in the following section do offer some interesting and provocative results, suggesting that minorities may actually overachieve relative to Han residents, although the returns to overachievement in salary terms are unclear.
+The summaries of the data in the following section do offer some interesting results, suggesting that minorities may overachieve relative to Han residents, although the returns to overachievement in salary terms are unclear.

 Summary Statistics